geops/redis-websocket-api/README.md

 Note that the projection input and output coordinates will use the traditional GIS order, that is longitude, latitude for geographic CRS and easting, northing for most projected CRS.
-If you want the input and output axes order to strictly follow the definition of the CRS, use `StrictAxisOrderGeoCommandsMixin` instead of `GeoCommandsMixin`.
+If you want the input and output axis order to strictly follow the definition of the CRS, use `StrictAxisOrderGeoCommandsMixin` instead of `GeoCommandsMixin`.

 #### Build your own protocol